 - Review: Fairmont Banff Hot Springs Hotel (today)

-- Review: Fairmont Jasper Park Lodge
+- Review: Fairmont Jasper Park Lodge (to be published later)

 - Trip report: British Airways B787-8 (Dreamliner) Business Class from Calgary to London

 Today (October 5, 2016): Review of the Fairmont Banff Springs Hotel (Canada).

 - Hotel website: Fairmont Banff Hot Springs Hotel